Air Purifiers – A Comprehensive guide (+ we interview an expert)

 There are a lot of factors to consider when you’re selecting the ideal location for your air purifier.
 The following are some locational tips when installing your air purifier:

-Should I sleep with air purifier on all night?
+Should I sleep with the air purifier all night?

 Yes, you can sleep with your air purifier on all night.
 Since their primary function is to filter the air and clean it, you should ideally keep the air purifier turned on 24/7 for optimal air quality.
 Keeping the air purifier turned on at night also helps you sleep better by maintaining air quality.